Life is already busy, messy, and filled with unexpected surprises. So why contribute to the chaos by making health harder than it has to be?

 When your fresh herbs are on the way out (aka starting to turn brown or are wilting), don’t toss them!

-Instead, put chopped herbs in ice cube trays, fill with olive oil, and freeze.
+Instead, put chopped herbs in ice cube trays, fill them with olive oil, and freeze.

 Now you’ll always have cubes ready for sautéing veggies and meat or tossing in sauces!
 Get the full directions from The Hungry Mouse here.